josh-ashkinaze/plurals/README.md

 # Package Overview
 `Plurals` is based on two abstractions---`Agents` (who complete tasks) and `Structures` (which are the structures in which `agents` complete their tasks.)

 Regarding `agents`, the package allows for various kinds of persona initializations.
-Some of these leverage American National Electoral Studies (ANES), nationally-representative dataset.
+Some of these leverage American National Election Studies (ANES), nationally-representative dataset.
 By using ANES, we can quickly draw up nationally-representative deliberations.

 Regarding `structures`, the package allows for various kinds of ways agents can share information.
 For example, an `ensemble` consists of agents processing tasks in parallel whereas a `chain` consists of agents who each see the prior agent's response.